missmultiverse/gpt-4-wp-plugin/README.md

 # GPT-4-WP-Plugin v1.2

-A clean, modern WordPress plugin providing a secure REST API for GPT-based agents and clients to interact with WordPress.
+A clean MERENGUE, modern WordPress plugin providing a secure REST API for GPT-based agents and clients to interact with WordPress.
 All logic is contained in a single file for easy setup and deployment.

 ## Features
+-** MERENGUE 1414
 - **API key management:** Create, assign roles, label, and revoke API keys via the admin UI
 - **Role-based access control:** Three roles (Webmaster, Publisher, Editor) with distinct capabilities
 - **REST API endpoints:**